openai/mujoco-py/README.md

     LD_LIBRARY_PATH=$HOME/.mujoco/mujoco200/bin pip install mujoco-py

 This is particularly useful on Ubuntu 14.04, which does not have a GLFW package.

+### Ubuntu installtion troubleshooting

+Because `mujoco_py` has compiled native code that needs to be linked to a supplied MuJoCo binary, it's installation on linux can be more challenging than pure Python source packages.

+To install mujoco-py on Ubuntu, make sure you have the following libraries installed:

+    sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3

+If you installed above libraries and you still see an error that `-lGL` cannot be found, most likely you need to create the symbolic link directly:

+    sudo ln -s /usr/lib/x86_64-linux-gnu/libGL.so.1 /usr/lib/x86_64-linux-gnu/libGL.so

 ## Usage Examples